The rock at the edge of the world

 In May, I found myself in Uluwatu, the southernmost tip of Bali, Indonesia.
 Itself a stretch of rock, attached to the mainland by a spit of land the width of an airport.
 Its name Ulu - watu literally translates to ‘rock at the end of the world’.

-The relationship between mythology and the physical world is symbiotic.
-Each has the power to shape the other (Cosgrove, 1993).
-The Greeks and Romans crafted entire worldviews based on the stars, and now, when we look up at night, we look out for Canis Major, Libra, and the Milky Way (or the Via Lactea - Road of Milk - as the Romans called it).
-In Bali, like many island nations around the world, traditional mythologies situate the ocean as a central player.
-The sea is understood as both a giver and a taker of life.
-It is both a symbol of fertility and an object that demands respect.
-One that can bestow both the ultimate kindness and the gravest cruelty (Hull, 2023).
+A pinnacle historical example of this is the stars.
+In Europe, the Greeks and Romans crafted entire worldviews based on the stars, and now, when we look up at night, we look out for Canis Major, Libra, and the Milky Way (or the Via Lactea - Road of Milk - as the Romans called it).
+In the South Pacific, stars have long been associated with wayfinding and navigation, especially across oceans.
+In Balinese culture, like many around the world, the sea itself also crops up in traditional mythologies.
+Oceans are understood as both a giver and a taker of life: a symbol of fertility and an being that demands respect.
+One that can bestow both the ultimate kindness and yet enact the gravest cruelty (Hull, 2023).
+Around the world, stars, oceans and rocks have been granted meaning by people, meaning which has influenced modern percpections of place and physicality, and meaning which seems so beautifully congruent in a way that only a deeply ecological explanation seems to be able to account for.

 In India, there is another land’s end known as the Vivendakanda Rock, considered a sacred place for its association with the Goddess Kanniyakumari.
-It is thought that she meditated here, at the edge of her world, and today tourists flock en masse to explore the area.
+It is thought that she meditated here, at the edge of her world, and today tourists flock en masse to explore the rock.
 The following poem, written by K. B. Sitaramayya, draws on the way that these geographical extremities have long been a source of introspection and reflection, and I leave it with you as a final nod to these intriguing landscape features and the unique and fascinating emotional impact they seem to have had on human populations for centuries.

 THE VIVEKANANDA ROCK